duerrfk/Faros/README.md

 ## Saving Energy

 The basic method to save energy is to minimize the duty cycle.
-Therefore, we put the ATMega into power-down mode (deepest power-saving mode) as long as possible, and only wake it up, when some work has to be done.
+Therefore, we put the ATmega into power-down mode (deepest power-saving mode) as long as possible, and only wake it up, when some work has to be done.
 This can either be an event from the nRF8001 module , which triggers a hardware interrupt on the RDYN pin.
 Or it can be a timer event from the watch dog timer (which keeps running in power-down mode in contrast to the other timers).
-By switching of the ADC and disabling brown-out detecting while sleeping (only possible with the ATMega 328P, not with the ATMega 328), the ATMega 328P only consumes a few uA (actually, the "P" in 328P means "pico-power").
+By switching of the ADC and disabling brown-out detecting while sleeping (only possible with the ATmega328P, not with the ATmega328), the ATmega328P only consumes a few uA (actually, the "P" in 328P means "pico-power").

 Another important design choice is the type of battery.
-The nRF8001 can run down to 1.9 V; the ATMega down to 1.8 V at frequencies <= 4 MHz.
+The nRF8001 can run down to 1.9 V; the ATmega down to 1.8 V at frequencies <= 4 MHz.
 The maximum voltage for the nRF8001 is 3.6 V. Thus, one good option is to use two AA or AAA size alkaline batteries.
 They are cheap.
 They provide > 1800 mAh, which should suffice for several years of runtime.
 They are discharged at about